pine64dev/PINE64-Installer/README.md

     - Linux: /home/&lt;USER&gt;/.config/pine64-installer/downloadedImage
     - macOS: /Users/&lt;USER&gt;/Library/Application Support/pine64-installer/downloadedImage
 - Download Sources: Use this to choose from which server all the OS images will be downloaded from.
   - Note that, pine64.uk (UK) is a mirror server, there will be some delay for new OS image to sync over to this server.
-Thanks for Dave for setting up this mirror server.
+Thanks to Dave for setting up this mirror server.

 ## Support